Meaning of Life

 Actually, each historical phase of mental progress has had its negative counteraction.
 The Scholastic period was followed by religious wars.
 The rationality of the Renaissance was countered by subsequent religious wars of great cruelty.
 The Enlightenment led to emotional counter-movements – Rousseau, then the Rosicrucians, the widely famous Freemasons, and, finally, the Napoleonic Wars, enthusiastically supported by the French population – as Germans supported Hitler, the Russians now Putin, and the Turks Erdogan.

-The phase of modern rationality of the 19th century was followed by the two emotionally supported World Wars, then the ideologies of Communism and National Socialism, with their horrible dictators and crimes against humanity.
+The phase of modern rationality of the 19th century was followed by the two intellectually instigated (by Churchill and Woodrow Wilson, see the essay on WW II on the websites schwab-writings) but emotionally supported World Wars, then the ideologies of Communism and National Socialism, with their horrible dictators and crimes against humanity.

 The newest phase of the all-invasive sciences and the Internet brought mental clarity to previously underdeveloped areas of the world – but some political and religious leaders then feared losing control.
 North Korea, Zimbabwe, and, most destructively so far, Syria’s ISIS are attempting to bring the totality of their leadership or the controlled following of Allah under their personal control by means of politically restrictive systems, presented as a “blessing” to their nations – but also as a violent burden (if not atomic or VR poison danger) to the world – as demonstrated by the current wave of millions of refugees – and millions more would come if they could escape.